emaverick2001/PersonalPortfolio/src/content/blog/obsidian-and-plain-text.md

 ---
 title: Obsidian and the beauty of plain text
 publishDate: 2024-11-05
+description: Decoupling data format from the data's semantics
 ---

 I've been thinking about the software design of Obsidian recently.